johnowusuduah/portfolio/README.md

  In-sample and out-of-sample evaluation was carried to break down the concepts and make them easy to understand for the reader.
 Issues pertaining to **multicollinearity**, which is often ignored by most students and practitioners, was discussed exhaustively and dealt with.

 In the end, our analysis revealed that the the choice of the most optimum model would be dependent on its use.
 If the overall objective of carrying out the regression modeling is to make predictions while determining coefficients and p values then the ridge regression in the Section 6 of the notebook would be the model to use.
 However, if the sole purpose of carrying out the analysis is to make predictions, then the second order multivariate polynomial regression model would be ideal.

+Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/johnowusuduah/ds_portfolio/settings).
+The name of this theme is saved in the Jekyll `_config.yml` configuration file.